seankross/the-unix-workbench/docs/07-Nephology.md

 ## Connection to 159.203.134.88 closed.
 ```

-To reconnect to your server use `ssh` again:
+To reconnect to the server use `ssh` again:

 ```bash